jdwieland8282/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 *   A list of Vendors and their:
     *   Numeric ID which is incrementally assigned and never re-used – deleted Vendors are just marked as deleted.
     *   Name.
-    *   List of Purposes for which they are requesting consent.
+    *   List of Purposes for which they are requesting consent (:loudspeaker: express consent for Canada).
-    *   List of Purposes for which they require to be transparently disclosed as their legitimate interest.
+    *   List of Purposes for which they require to be transparently disclosed as their legitimate interest (:loudspeaker: implied consent for Canada).
-    *   List of Purposes they have the flexibility to either use a consent or a legitimate interest legal basis.
+    *   List of Purposes they have the flexibility to either use a consent (:loudspeaker: express consent for Canada) or a legitimate interest (:loudspeaker: implied consent for Canada) legal basis.
-    *   List of Special Purposes to transparently disclose as their legitimate interest that a user has no right to object.
+    *   List of Special Purposes to transparently disclose as their legitimate interest (:loudspeaker: implied consent for Canada) that a user has no right to object.
     *   List of Features they use across Purposes.
     *   List of Special Features they use across Purposes.
     *   GDPR/privacy policy page URL.